modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 function myfunc end;
 ```

-[DocStringExtensions.jl](https://github.com/JuliaDocs/DocStringExtensions.jl) provides a few shortcuts that can speed up docstring creation by taking care of the obvious parts.

 However, package documentation is not limited to docstrings.
 It can also contain high-level overviews, technical explanations, examples, tutorials, etc.